The growth of soccer in America has opened a new type of sport and has united the world with the most popular sport globally.

 Soccer was first introduced to America at Harvard University in 1872 by students who played pickup games before American Football became popular.

 The game became so popular among college students that colleges began organizing their teams and competing against each other starting in 1881.

 Are Americans Interested in Soccer?

-Soccer has been increasing in popularity in recent years, with the World Cup being held in 2022.
+Soccer has been increasing in popularity recently, with the World Cup being held in 2022.

-It is no surprise that Americans are interested in the sport, as well.
+It’s no surprise that Americans are also interested in the sport.
 Statistically speaking, the average audience size on FOX during soccer games is about 1 million viewers.